-- Approximately \$11 million from net currency transaction losses primarily caused by relative changes in currency exchange rates at each applicable balance sheet date between the U.S. dollar and the euro, Canadian dollar and the Norwegian krone, which causes increases or decreases, as applicable, in U.S. dollar-denominated receivables and payables and U.S. dollar currency held by our Chemicals Segment's non-U.S. operations, and - Approximately \$2 million from net currency translation gains primarily caused by the strengthening of the U.S. dollar relative to the Canadian dollar and Norwegian krone, as its local currency-denominated operating costs were translated into fewer U.S. dollars in 2019 as compared to 2018, partially offset by such translation, as it related to the U.S. dollar relative to the euro, which had a negative effect on income from operations in 2019 as compared to 2018, as the negative impact of the stronger U.S. dollar on euro-denominated sales more than offset the favorable effect of euro-denominated operating costs being translated into fewer U.S. dollars in 2019 as compared to 2018.
+- Approximately \$7 million from net currency transaction gains primarily caused by relative changes in currency exchange rates at each applicable balance sheet date between the U.S. dollar and the euro and the Norwegian krone, which causes increases or decreases, as applicable, in U.S. dollar-denominated receivables and payables and U.S. dollar currency held by our Chemicals Segment's non-U.S. operations, and - Approximately \$1 million from net currency translation losses primarily caused by the strengthening of the U.S. dollar relative to the euro, which had a negative effect on income from operations in 2019 as compared to 2018, as the negative impact of the stronger U.S. dollar on eurodenominated sales more than offset the favorable effect of euro-denominated operating costs being translated into fewer U.S. dollars in 2019 as compared to 2018, partially offset by such translation as it related to the U.S. dollar relative to the Norwegian krone, as its local currencydenominated operating costs were translated into fewer U.S. dollars in 2019 as compared to 2018.